 Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members are vested under the defined benefit component of the Hybrid Retirement Plan w hen they reach five years (60 months) of creditable service.
-Plan 1 or Plan 2 members w ith at least five years (60 months) of creditable service w ho opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
+Members are vested under the defined benefit component of the Hybrid Retirement Plan w hen they reach five years (60 months) of service credit.
+Plan 1 or Plan 2 members w ith at least five years (60 months) of service credit w ho opted into the Hybrid Retirement Plan remain vested in the defined benefit component.